Photo credit: Marsh Kove Media

 Congratulations on your engagement!

 On behalf of our community, I personally invite you to experience our Quaker hospitality as the venue for your wedding.
-We offer a unique setting removed from the bustle of Washington DC.
+We offer a unique setting, centrally located yet removed from the bustle of Washington DC.

 Event and Rental Manager